JasonRawlins/Gedcom/README.md

 A program to manage Gedcom Standard 5.5.1 files.

 Gedcom.NET is a tool to explore and transform Gedcom files (.ged).
 Gedcom files are the default format used on genealogy sites like Ancestry and FamilySearch to store genealogy information.
+This tool expects a well-formed ged file and I have only tested it on trees exported from Ancestry.

-I started this because I wanted to search the data in ged files an unstructured way.
+I started this because I wanted to search the data in ged files in an unstructured way.
 I was doing raw text searches through a ged file and found some interesting things right away.
 Then I got an idea for a fun genealogy website, but I would need the Gedcom data as json.
-There didn't seem to be anything that did that so I decided to write a simple Gedcom parser.
+There didn't seem to be anything that did that.
+I didn't look too hard, actually, I just wanted an excuse to write a simple Gedcom parser.

 If you are a data structure nerd, you might get a kick out of the Gedcom Standard 5.5.1.
 They released it in the 1980s and now that I understand it, I think it was pretty clever.
 I've integrated the documentation with